42 total credits required

 In the MSN – Family Nurse Practitioner (FNP) program, you will gain the skills to diagnose and treat patients over their entire lifespan through the use of health assessments, statistical data and the diagnostic reasoning process.

-Through three core FNP program curriculum courses and seven FNP specialization courses, you’ll learn to communicate health plans successfully while considering diverse patient backgrounds and family systems.
+Through three core MSN-FNP program curriculum courses and seven FNP specialization courses, you’ll learn to communicate health plans successfully while considering diverse patient backgrounds and family systems.
 You will also understand drug groups, so you can manage successful drug therapies and avoid adverse reactions.

 Graduate qualified to sit for national certification exams offered through the American Nurses Association (ANA) and the American Association of Nurse Practitioners (AANP).